-The average 30-year mortgage costs more than double the original loan amount by the time it's paid off — a $300,000 loan at 7% means you'll pay over $420,000 in interest alone.
+The average 30-year mortgage costs more than double the original loan amount by the time it's paid off — a $300,000 loan at 7% means you'll pay nearly $420,000 in interest alone.
 The good news is that even modest changes to how you pay can shave years off your timeline and save tens of thousands of dollars.

 1. Make One Extra Payment Per Year